 Below you will find a playlist of available videos, all of which are close captioned for accessibility.
 Videos will continue to be added to this playlist as they become available.
-In the list that follows you will see the presentations we have already hosted.
+In the list that follows you will see an archive of presentations we’ve hosted so far.

 Public Scholarship Series: Video Playlist